Raised by a carpenter in Upstate New York, I was taught at an early age how to get my hands dirty and make things distinctive and beautiful.

 At 18, I turned down a full ride to business school to study Japanese culture in Toyama, Japan.
 With no knowledge of the Japanese language, my camera instantly become my international handshake.
 I biked all over Kosugi, hitch-hiked to Kyoto and had my first sushi at the home of a Japanese fisherman.
 Upon my return to the US, I studied graphic design and advertising at the University of Florida and the School of Visual Arts.

 I started my career at Young & Rubicam, where my first TV spot ran on the Super Bowl.
 My passion for great photography and clean design aesthetic gained the notice of Saatchi & Saatchi where I worked for 8 years and helped move Olay from a line of drugstore products to a multi-billion-dollar brand.
-At the Martin Agency, I led a cooperative campaign to make Walmart a destination for beauty shoppers.
+At the Martin Agency, I led a cooperative campaign to make Walmart a destination for beauty.
 My partner and I also created the holiday campaign that helped Walmart achieve its single best day of retail sales.

-Most recently at Grey, I focused on pharma and wellness brands such as Pfizer and GSK.
+At Grey, I focused on pharma and wellness brands such as Pfizer and GSK.
 I was attracted to this challenge of bringing a distinct visual look and feel to products that actually make you feel better.
 My partner and I helped save some Pfizer business and expanded the scope of work for GSK and Allergen.